What is the Marketplace?

 - Other features that may be important to you

-When you find a plan you like, you pick it during open enrollment.
+You can pick a new plan during open enrollment.
 Open enrollment happens every year from November through January.
-The next open enrollment period will begin November 1, 2015, for health coverage that could start as early as January 1, 2016.
+The next open enrollment period will begin November 1, for health coverage that could start as early as January 1, 2018.

 Enrollment in Medicaid and FAMIS (CHIP) can be done at any time during the year.